 An eight-week, eight-credit-hour required clerkship in the third year consisting of primarily inpatient and outpatient experiences with opportunities for outpatient experiences as well.
 Under the supervision of attending staff physicians and residents, students spend variable amounts of time on general surgery, vascular surgery, trauma, and critical care.
 Students continue to develop skills in medical history-taking, physical examination, and the use of laboratory data in an organized fashion to understand surgical diseases.
 During this clerkship, students should develop an understanding of the metabolic and physiologic effects of injury and trauma; correlate disordered physiology with the surgical pathologic process; recognize surgical illness and the place of operative intervention in treatment of diseases; understand the impact of surgery on the patient and family, including the psychological and socioeconomic changes that result from an operation; and acquire surgical techniques and skills basic to all physicians, including wound care, suture technique, and the ability to assist in the operating room.
 Primary methods of instruction include lecture, case-based discussion/presentation, suture laboratory, conferences, small-group discussion, and teaching rounds.
 Modes of assessment include the Surgery NBME subject examination, clinical evaluations, and an Objective Structured Clinical Examination (OSCE).
 Demonstration of mastery of a prescribed set of clinical skills, included on the Clinical Skills Attainment Document, is required for successful completion of this clerkship.

 A four-week, four-credit hour required clerkship in the fourth year.
-Students are required to complete the Acting Internship (AI) in one of the following: Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics and Gynecology, or Surgery.
 The AI emphasizes basic generalist competencies, is predominantly an inpatient experience, and includes night call.
 Acting interns are essential members of the ward teams, although students’ patient loads can be adjusted according to their aptitude.
 Some of the selectives also provide a minor amount of ambulatory clinical learning.
-The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Palmetto Health Richland, the Dorn Veterans Affairs Medical Center, or the Greenville Hospital System University Medical Center.
+The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Prisma Health Richland, or the Dorn Veterans Affairs Medical Center.
 Alternatively, a student may elect to complete the AI as an extramural rotation but must have prior approval for this rotation from the USCSM AI director.
 The primary mode of instruction is clinical preceptorship.
 Other educational material may be presented via attending rounds, didactic lectures, subspecialty lectures, weekly grand rounds, resident case presentations, rounds with residents, clinical pathologic conferences, etc., and is dependent upon the specific rotation.
 Assessment will focus on core clinical skills, including, but not limited to, history and physical examinations, clinical decision making, case presentation, communication with patients, test selection and interpretation, and therapeutic decision making.

 Introduce the student to the pre-operative and post-operative care of the vascular surgery patient as well as expose the student to a wide variety of open surgical and endovascular procedures.
 Demonstrate the essential skills in the pre-operative evaluation of the vascular surgery patient, including a good vascular history and physical, function efficiently as a first assistant in surgery, understand the basic principles of wound healing and learn more about endovascular catheters and the indications for choosing open versus endovascular intervention, be exposed to a broad scope of vascular surgery including peripheral arterial disease stenting, open and endovascular AAA repair, thrombectomy, AV-fistula creation and revision, amputations and other less common procedures.